elias-pschernig/Shitty-Novel/book.md

 Amy has already knocked, I step up the deck and greet her nervously.

 The heavy wooden door creaks as it slowly opens.
 Nobody is standing inside; did the door open on its own?
 Amy smiles briefly at me and walks in, obviously knowing where she's going.
 I think I remember my way to the front desk, maybe I can page Dr. Alecan there.

+I step inside and look around.
+Amy already seems to have disappeared..
+Did I lose track of how much time I spent outside waiting?
+Thinking the hallway is to the right, I decide to walk in that direction, but something seems strange.
+I notice the lights in the hall aren't on.
+Surely these are normal business hours?
+I check my watch only to find that 2 hours have passed since I arrived at the mansion.
+I become frightened and suddenly I hear a loud SLAM....
+The entrance has shut itself...
+I run back to the door to find no one around, and it is locked.
+I am now trapped alone in this huge mansion (about 35000 square feet) seemingly alone.
+Amy is nowhere to be found.
+Trapped, I begin to plot what my next course of action should be.